Sceliphrini: Food

+Mud-dauber wasps are parasitoid species in which the adults actively hunt and paralyze prey for their young, cramming as many as a couple dozen small spiders into each nest cell.
+Black-and-yellow mud-daubers primarily hunt relatively small, colorful spiders, such as crab spiders, orb weavers and some jumping spiders.
+Blue mud-daubers primarily hunt cobweb spiders, including widow spiders.
+The wasp often shakes the web pretending to be caught in order to lure out the host spider.
 To capture a spider, the wasp grabs it and stings it.
 The venom from the sting does not kill the spider, but paralyzes and preserves it so it can be transported and stored in a nest cell until consumed by the larva.
 A mud dauber usually lays its egg on the prey item and then seals it into the nest cell with a mud cap.
-It then builds another cell or nest.
-The young survive the winter inside the nest.